kennethbunker/kennethbunker.github.io/index.md

 * 2018\.
 “The 2017 Elections and the Fragmentation of the Party System in Chile.”
 Revista Chilena de Derecho y Ciencia Política 9(2): 204-229. [doi](http://10.0.30.90/RCHDYCP-V9N2-ART1823).

 Outside academia, I am a columnist for Chilean daily newspaper [Las Últimas Noticias](http://www.lun.com/), Director of the electoral analysis website [Tresquintos](http://www.tresquintos.cl/), and co-creator of Twitter game [#ElectoralDeathMatch](http://www.twitter.com/electoraldeathm).
+You can also follow me on [Twitter](http://www.twitter.com/kennethbunker)!